Buffalo-Ontology-Group/phases-nlp/psychological_construct_definition_generator/README.md

 # Psychological Construct Definition Generator

-This project is a Python application that retrieves scientific literature related to psychological constructs and generates ontology-style definitions using a Retrieval-Augmented Generation (RAG) workflow.
+This project is a Python application that retrieves scientific literature related to psychological constructs and generates evidence-based ontology-style definitions using a Retrieval-Augmented Generation (RAG) workflow over PubMed and PubMed Central literature.

 ## Overview